morganjeanna/cse15l-lab-reports/index.md

 ```
 The command shown above is searching through and listing each directory in `technical`.

 You can use the `find` command to delete files within a directory that match a given name.
 This can be done by entering `find -name [name] -delete` into the command line.
+This command is useful if you want to delete all files within a directory that match a certain criteria.
 Below are some examples.
 ```
 $ find technical -name "chapter-1.txt" -delete
 ```
 The command shown above produces no output, but it deleted the file with the name "chapter-1.txt" under "technical".
 ```
-$ find technical/government -name "bill.txt" -delete
+$ find technical/government/Env_Prot_Agen "*.txt" -delete
 ```
-The command shown above produces no output, but it deleted the file with the name "bill.txt" under "technical/government".
+The command shown above produces no output, but it deleted all files ending in ".txt" in "technical/government/Env_Prot_Agen".

 The third way to use the `find` command is to use `-size +[number]k`, which will find and list each file in the given directory that is greater than or equal to number given in kilobytes.